- Search The Registry

 Gamga Zumbi (film poster)

-The Portuguese won the battle, eventually killing 5,000 men and capturing the king, his two sons, his two nephews, four governors, various court officials, 95 title holders and 400 other nobles, who were put on ships in the.
+The Portuguese won the battle, eventually killing 5,000 men and capturing the king, his two sons, his two nephews, four governors, various court officials, 95 titleholders, and 400 other nobles, who were put on ships in the.
 Middle Passage and sold as slaves in the Americas.
 It's likely that Ganga was among these captives.
-The whereabouts of the rest of them is unknown.
-Some are believed to have been sent to Spanish America, but Ganga Zumba, his Brother Zona and his sister Sabina (mother of Zumbi dos Palmares, his nephew and successor) were made slaves at the plantation of Santa Rita in the Portuguese Captaincy of Pernambuco in what is now northeast Brazil, which at the time was controlled by the Dutch.
+The whereabouts of the rest of them are unknown.
+Some are believed to have been sent to Spanish America, but Ganga Zumba, his Brother Zona, and his sister Sabina (mother of Zumbi dos Palmares, his nephew, and successor) were made slaves at the plantation of Santa Rita in the Portuguese Captaincy of Pernambuco in what is now northeast Brazil, which at the time was controlled by the Dutch.

 From there they escaped to Palmares.
-A quilombo or mocambo was a community of runaway slaves who were kidnapped to Brazil (from present-day Angola, Democratic Republic of Congo, and Congo-Brazzaville) that escaped their bondage and fled into the interior of Brazil to the mountainous region of Pernambuco.
+A quilombo or Mocambo was a community of runaway slaves who were kidnapped to Brazil (from present-day Angola, Democratic Republic of Congo, and Congo-Brazzaville) that escaped their bondage and fled into the interior of Brazil to the mountainous region of Pernambuco.
 As their numbers increased, they formed maroon settlements.
-As many as ten separate mocambos had formed and ultimately coalesced into a Quilombo of Palmares confederation under a king, Ganga Zumba.
-Zumba, who ruled the biggest of the villages, Cerro dos Macacos, presided the mocambo's chief council and was considered the King of Palmares.
+As many as ten separate Mocambos had formed and ultimately coalesced into a Quilombo of Palmares confederation under a king, Ganga Zumba.
+Zumba, who ruled the biggest of the villages, Cerro dos Macacos, presided over the Mocambo's chief counsel and was considered the King of Palmares.
 The nine other settlements were headed by his relatives.
 Zumbi was chief of one community and his brother, Andalaquituche, headed another.

 By the 1670s, Ganga Zumba had a palace, three wives, guards, ministers, and devoted subjects at his royal compound.
 The compound consisted of 1,500 houses for his family, guards, and officials, all of which were considered royalty.
 He was given respect and honor.
 In 1678, Zumba accepted a peace treaty offered by the Portuguese Governor of Pernambuco, which required that the Palmarinos relocate to Cucaú Valley.
 The treaty was challenged by his nephew Zumbi who led a revolt against him.
 In the confusion that followed, Ganga Zumba was poisoned, most likely by one of his own relatives for entering into a treaty with the Portuguese.
 And many of his followers who had moved to the Cucaú Valley were re-enslaved by the Portuguese.
 Resistance to the Portuguese then continued under Zumbi.